Sales teams and their leaders continue to feel the pandemic’s impact on daily operations.

 Building a personal connection and rapport is key to closing a deal.
 However, it’s often difficult for reps to form meaningful relationships when leads enter their pipeline on a round-robin or capacity basis alone with few considerations on lead-to-sales-rep compatibility.
 Most all-in-one or prescriptive sales approaches set the rep to fumble from the start, as they aren’t equipped to engage the modern consumer who demands a high-touch, personalized experience.

-Lead routing by advanced tools like Distributely allows managers to automatically identify and assign leads to the best-fit reps, accounting for OOO, territory, industry specialization, tenure, and more.
+- Lead routing tools like Distributely allow managers to automatically identify and assign leads to the best-fit reps, accounting for OOO, territory, industry specialization, tenure, and more.
 Plus, managers gain ongoing workflow and capacity management capabilities.
 When optimized around its full capabilities and integrated into playbooks, automated lead routing is an essential component of team management that results in more conducive processes that lead to better customer experiences and higher conversion rates overall.

 Tag(s): Revenue Operations